pingcap/blog/how-to-troubleshoot-rocksdb-write-stalls-in-tikv.md

 ### Too many pending compaction bytes

 A Log-Structured Merge-Tree (LSM) consists of multiple levels.
 Each level can include zero or more SST files.
-Level 0 is identified as a "higher hevel" and each incrementing level (level 1, level 2, etc.) is identified as a lower level.
+Level 0 is identified as a "higher level" and each incrementing level (level 1, level 2, etc.) is identified as a lower level.
 (See the diagram below.)

 Since level 0 is treated differently than the lower levels, level 0 does not apply to pending compaction bytes, but it’s included in the diagram below to provide a more complete picture of the levels.